davidusb-geek/emhass-add-on/Test.md

     - Navigate to Home Assistant: `Add-ons` > `ADD-ON STORE`
     - Install/Run and Test Add-on
       - For more infomation see Home Assistant's [local addon testing](https://developers.home-assistant.io/docs/add-ons/testing).

+_Note: If, on run, the emhass version looks off.
+Try: uninstalling Add-on, `check for updates` on Add-on Store page, and re-installing._
+  _If you have chosen Git, also try removing the `emhass` python package from requirements.txt ._

 ## Adding EMHASS-Add-on into pre-existing Home Assistant environment